Dekuden/coffeechatbot/README.md

 # coffeechatbot

-fun little project i did when i was bored
+fun little project i did when i was bored that takes your coffee order and prints it out